skillsire/Daily-H1B-Jobs/README.md

 <p>
     <sub>
         <h6>
-            Feedback?
-Questions?
-Reach out at <a href="mailto:h1bjobs@jobright.ai">h1bjobs@jobright.ai</a> to help us enhance this list. ❤️
+            Contact us at <a href="https://www.skillsire.com/contact-us">Skillsire</a> if you want to collaborate or have any feedback .
         </h6>
     </sub>
 </p>